kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 When `DefaultPreemption` selects a winning candidate for a preemptor pod, it invokes `NominationExtensions.AddNominatedPod` on registered plugins.
-Because `CycleState` only exists for a single scheduling cycle, `dynamicresources` records a *claim nomination* in a cross-cycle store in `draManager` (analogous to `PodNominator` in the scheduler cache), consisting of:
+Because `CycleState` only exists for a single scheduling cycle, `dynamicresources` records two pieces of cross-cycle state in `draManager` (analogous to `PodNominator` in the scheduler cache):

-* the nominated node;
-* the simulated `AllocationResult` for each of the preemptor's ResourceClaims on that node;
+* **Per preemptor pod (claim nomination):** the nominated node and the simulated `AllocationResult` for each of the preemptor's `ResourceClaim`s on that node;
-* the UIDs of the victim ResourceClaims that the simulation released in order to make the placement feasible.
+* **Per node (`nodeName`):** the UIDs of the victim `ResourceClaim`s on that node that the simulation released and that are waiting for deallocation (`Status.Allocation != nil`).

-During `Filter` in the preemption simulation, `dynamicresources` caches the computed `AllocationResult`s per candidate node in its own `CycleState` entry.
-When `AddNominatedPod` is called at the end of `PostFilter` with that scheduling cycle's `CycleState`, the winning `nodeName`, and `victims`, `dynamicresources` copies the cached `AllocationResult`s for `nodeName` from `CycleState` into `draManager` and derives the released victim claims from `victims` (including only claims whose every reserving pod is in `victims`, not shared claims still held by a non-preempted pod).
+When `DefaultPreemption` actuates the winning preemption candidate in `PostFilter`, it invokes `NominationExtensions.AddNominatedPod` with the scheduling cycle's `CycleState`, the winning `nodeName`, and `victims`.
+In `AddNominatedPod`, `dynamicresources` derives the released victim `ResourceClaim` UIDs from `victims` (including only claims whose every reserving pod is in `victims` or already terminating, not shared claims still held by a non-preempted pod) and records them for `nodeName` in `draManager`.
+It then constructs the allocated device state with `victims` removed (and any higher/equal-priority nominated pods on `nodeName` applied) and runs the deterministic DRA allocator for `nodeName` to compute and store the preemptor's simulated `AllocationResult`s in `draManager`.
 In subsequent scheduling cycles, `PreFilterExtensions.AddPod` looks up the nominated pod's `AllocationResult`s from `draManager` and simulates allocating them in the current cycle's `CycleState`.

 A nomination's lifetime is bound 1-to-1 to the pod's `nominatedNodeName` in the scheduler's